radiatecode/dastats/README.md

     );

 ### Jobs
-**doMany()** can be slow when array dataset it to big, in that case user response will be delay.
-To avoid that we can use queue job which will alow us to do thing in the background without delaying.
+**doMany()** can be slower when array dataset it to big, it may cause delay in user response.
+To avoid that we can use queue job which will allow us to do things in the background without delaying.

 So we can use predefined queue job to **doMany()** operation.